Updated: Sep 28

 After Maggie kills herself, we never see her father’s reaction to her death.

-The ending trivializes the movie to a flat cliché.
+The ending trivializes the entire movie to a flat cliché.
 The story didn’t end because the story wasn’t about Maggie.
 It was about her father.
-In the last 10 seconds of the movie, my rating for the show went from A to F-.
+In the last 5 seconds of the movie, my rating for the show went from A+ to F-.

 Should I feel sorry for them?

-I almost feel badly for the Hollywood idiots who themselves are wandering, clueless people so lost they have no idea what to do or where to turn next.
+I almost feel badly for the Hollywood idiots who have no idea what to do or where to turn.

 “Those movies make millions of dollars,” you say, “so they know what they’re doing.”